clusterlink-net/clusterlink/website/content/en/docs/tutorials/iperf.md

 {{% /tab %}}
 {{< /tabpane >}}

-For more details regarding policy configuration, see [here](https://clusterlink.net/docs/concepts/policies).
+For more details regarding policy configuration, see [here][concept-policy].

 ## Test service connectivity